The Private Equity Review: Italy

 VAT rules in principle apply also to transactions carried out by a SICAF or by an SGR on behalf of contractual funds under management.
 The investment activities of private equity funds, however, generally fall within the scope of the VAT exemption for financial services (this also entails that input VAT paid in respect of certain services received is not recoverable).

 Until 2016, there were neither statutory rules nor revenue guidelines specifically dealing with the Italian taxation of carried interest schemes of private equity funds.
-Careful planning was therefore required in order to efficiently structure the carried interest for managers of Italian AIFs, having regard to general income tax rules and principles that provided only limited guidance in order to distinguish between employment-related income (taxable at marginal progressive income tax rates, up to 43 per cent plus surcharges) and investment income (subject to a flat taxation at 26 per cent).
+Careful planning was therefore required to efficiently structure the carried interest for managers of Italian AIFs, having regard to general income tax rules and principles that provided only limited guidance to distinguish between employment-related income (taxable at marginal progressive income tax rates, up to 43 per cent plus surcharges) and investment income (subject to a flat rate of taxation at 26 per cent).

 Typically, Italian fund structures set up in past years required an actual financial investment (in most cases ranging between 1 per cent and 3 per cent of the total commitments raised) to be made by the managers in special classes of units or shares of the AIFs that give right to special distributions representing the carried interest entitlement.